Vargodl/DVwords-WeekenStrung/README.md

 I began yesterday with "Expect surprises!" because I like the implied conflict of expecting the unexpected.

-Tomorrow is what many consider April Fools Day but, taking off on the surprise theme, I'd like to advise expect enchantments--positive surprises!
+Tomorrow is what many consider April Fools Day but, taking off on the surprise theme, I'd like to advise everyone to expect enchantments--positive surprises!

 30 March